 While you are at the store, but before you check out, have the store cut the board to size.
-Most stores will do this for free saving you the need to own a table saw.
+Most stores will do this for free, saving you the need to own a table saw.
 You still have to buy the whole board, but you can use the extra pieces for smaller projects.

 Apply the wood glue to one side of the 1×1 board and glue it to the wrong side of the peg board.
-Then using finishing nails, nail the 1×1 boards to the peg board, going thru the front of the board to the back of the board.
+Then, using finishing nails, nail the 1×1 boards to the peg board, going through the front of the board to the back of the board.

 Measure the other two sides of the peg board between the 1×1 boards.
-Cut two more 1×1 boards this size and attach to the peg board using the same method.
+Cut two more 1×1 boards this size and attach them to the peg board using the same method.

 After you have found the studs in your wall, mark those locations on the finished peg board.
 Then mark the location for a few more screws.
 You’ll want to use enough screws to anchor the board firmly to the wall (I recommend anchoring all 4 corners).

 We ended up hanging our peg board on the wall using 4 wood screws.
-Two were sunk into the studs and the other two were screwed into drywall anchors. (there ended up being a stud near the left edge of the board, which worked out perfectly).
+Two were sunk into the studs, and the other two were screwed into drywall anchors. (there ended up being a stud near the left edge of the board, which worked out perfectly).

 The last step is to hang items on your board using peg board hangers (you can also get those at the hardware store).
 I use my board to hang my quilt rulers and embroidery hoops.
 I kept them all in a box before and always lost my rulers; this method has worked much better for me!